 - Storm Windows – Storm windows are temporary or permanent fixtures that are mounted directly to the inside or outside of the main windows of a home.
 They can be made of plastic or glass panels and create a layer of insulation that increases the energy efficiency of single-pane windows.

-- Wood – Although quite expensive, wood is an elegant replacement window option.
+Although quite expensive, wood is an elegant replacement window option.
 Wood does not conduct as much heat as other materials do and does not allow for much condensation to build up.
 Wood does require substantial upkeep in order to prevent warping, rotting, and chipping, however.
+Additionally, for residents that live in an area with termites, working with a termite treatment company to develop a reliable prevention strategy is recommended.
 Still, with proper care and refinishing as needed, wood can be an attractive choice for the right house.

 |Resistant to decay (rotting, chipping, fading, cracking, peeling)||✓||✓||✓|